nubbthedestroyer/special-responder-example/README.md

 ## Introduction

 This is a tool that can be used to build, test, and deploy a Lambda function behind an API Gateway in Amazon Web Services that returns a specific response.
-This case:
+In this case:

 ```json
 {